mdpi-filter/mdpi-filter-microsoft-edge/docs/PRIVACY_POLICY.md

 ## 4. Data Retention

-*   **User Preferences:** Stored via `chrome.storage.sync` and retained as long as the Extension is installed, or until you clear them or reset your Chrome sync data.
+*   **User Preferences:** Stored via `browser.storage.sync` and retained as long as the Extension is installed, or until you clear them or reset your browser sync data.
 *   **In-Memory Caches:** Data cached in memory (e.g., NCBI API responses, processed citation status) is temporary and is cleared when the browser tab is closed or the browser session ends.
 *   **Other Processed Data:** Information like website content or URLs processed for a page view is not retained by the Extension after its immediate use.